epiccurious/jade-diy/README.md

     ./install.sh esp32
     . $HOME/esp/esp-idf/export.sh
     ```
-    - On a slow internet connection and slow computer, this step can take over 10 minutes.
+    - Please note: On a slow computer, this step can take over 20 minutes.

 3. Download the Jade source code and load the most recent stable version.
 Copy-and-paste the following lines into Terminal:
     ```bash